jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 The outer squares are the clauses.
 The squares in the larger square are the references to those clauses.

 Execution control is so common and the notation above is rather complex.
 The notation above should even require grouping triangles around the __If__ groups.
 I already left those out, but I might do more to make it look clearer.
-A simplified notation for a call to the Selection procedure is regularly used instead:
+A simplified notation for a call to the Selection command is regularly used instead:

 ![](images/6.%20Execution%20Control%20Ideas.003.png)

 This has the same meaning as the other notation.
 A square drawn with dashed lines is shorthand for a square with a reference line to outside.
-The dashed squares are filled in with the contents of the referenced procedure.
+The dashed squares are filled in with the contents of the referenced command.

 | ![](images/6.%20Execution%20Control%20Ideas.004.png) | = | ![](images/6.%20Execution%20Control%20Ideas.005.png) |
 |------------------------------------------------------|---|------------------------------------------------------|

 Even more is done to simplify the notation.
 Clauses that are not filled in can be hidden.
-The procedure name __Selection__ is also left out.
+The command name __Selection__ is also left out.
 Squares are allowed to be drawn as rectangles.
 When the __Select__ clause is filled in, alternate clause names are used as explained earlier.

 < Use those rules from this point onward >